 3 credits.
 Open to students from any major as a course in diversity.
 The purpose of this course is to encourage students' exploration of culture and ethnicity, especially in relation to social work and other human service professions.
 Developing ethnic self-awareness will be a primary course objective.
 Students learn about advocacy, education and role modeling to support and understand multiculturalism in society.
-Course satisfies Mental Health Rehabilitation certificatechniques for use with sexual abuse victim population will be discussed.
 Course satisfies Mental Health Rehabilitation certification.